Skip to main content

 Getting There

-Located in the Charoen Krung area of Bang Rak, central Bangkok.
-By BTS: Alight at Saphan Taksin station, then take a short taxi or motorcycle taxi to Charoen Krung 36 Alley.
-By river boat: Use the Chao Phraya Express Boat to Sathorn/Central Pier, then continue by taxi or on foot.
-By taxi/Grab: Request drop-off at 186 Charoen Krung 36 Alley, Bang Rak — show the driver the Google Maps link for accuracy.
-By motorcycle taxi: Available from nearby main roads along Charoen Krung for a quick ride into the alley.
-By car: Street parking is limited in the area; a nearby paid car park is recommended.
+Located in the Charoen Krung area of Bang Rak, Bangkok.
+By BTS: Alight at Saphan Taksin station, then take a taxi or motorcycle taxi along Charoen Krung Road.
+By river ferry: Use the Chao Phraya Express Boat and disembark at a nearby pier, then continue by taxi or on foot.
+By taxi/Grab: Enter "Marshall Livehouse, Charoen Krung 36" or use the Google Maps link for accurate navigation.
+By motorcycle taxi: Available from nearby main roads and BTS exits for a quick final stretch.
+By car: Street parking in the area is limited — consider a nearby car park or use a ride-hailing app to avoid parking hassle.

 View on Maps